On groups definable in geometric fields with generic derivations: Introduction

 On the face of it, the main theorem for finite-dimensional definable groups follows from the theorem for arbitrary definable groups.
 However in \cite{PetPilPoi}, the group \(G\) can be chosen to be \(L\)-definable and not only \(L\)-interpretable --- no quotient is required.

-Note also that, in \cite{PetPilPoi}, the finite-dimensional case was also considered in other contexts, namely $o$-minimal expansions of real closed fields, which fall outside of the scope of the present paper.
+Note also that, in \cite{PetPilPoi}, the finite-dimensional case was also considered in other contexts, namely $o$-minimal expansions of real closed fields, which fall outside the scope of the present paper.
 Also, in \cite{PetPilPoi-2}, Buium's notion of an "algebraic D-group" is adapted from the context of algebraically closed fields with a derivation to models of \(T\) with a derivation and finite-dimensional \(\Ld\)-definable groups are shown to be precisely groups of "sharp points" of D-groups.

 We would like to thank K. Peterzil for discussions on the strategy, ideas and content of the present paper.
-We also thank the anonymous referee for his many helpful comments.
+We also thank the anonymous referee for their many helpful comments.